timshac/RS-485-FeatherWing/README.md

 Please book a free 20 minute session - [Hudson Sonoma Office Hours](https://calendly.com/twbishop/hudson-sonoma-office-hours) - if you would like to talk about any of the following:

-* Is my equipment compatible with RS-485 for remote control?
 * Understanding what this is and why it might be useful for you
 * Customizing the firmware or mobile app
 * Feedback having used (or tried to use) this product